 Mr. Voice testified about his experience living in the Garberville area since 1961 and his love for the South Fork Eel River.
 (EV-28, p.
 1.)
 He testified about the various exhibits he submitted for the hearing.
 (Id., pp. 2-8.)
 He requested that the various resolutions, agreements and CEQA documents regarding Garberville SD’s change petitions “be sent back to GSD and LAFCo to be re-written and amended to contain all same language and restrictions, following all CEQA guidelines.”
 (Id., p.
 8.)

 Ms. Vogel submitted a policy statement (KV-3) and some documents regarding Garberville SD’s petitions (KV-1, KV-2, KV-4).
-Ms. Vogel said approving the petitions would not be in the public interest and asked the AHO to deny the petitions.
-(Hearing Recording - Afternoon 02:15:19; 02:18:13.)
+Ms. Vogel said approving the petitions would not be in the public interest and asked the Board to deny the petitions.
+(Hearing Recording - Afternoon 02:15:19-02:18:13.)

 Ms. Sutton submitted a policy statement (LS-7) and some documents regarding Garberville SD’s petitions (LS-1 through LS-6).
 Ms. Sutton said the South Fork Eel River was an impaired waterbody and the water is a finite resource.
 (Hearing Recording - Afternoon 02:44:20 – 02:44:42.)